vivekprm/coursera-ml/1-introduction.md

 **Tom Mitchell(1998) Well-posed Learning Problem**: A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

+Example: playing checkers.
+E = the experience of playing many games of checkers
+T = the task of playing checkers.
+P = the probability that the program will win the next game.

 Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to better filter spam.
 What is the task T in this setting?
 1. Classifying emails as spam or not spam.
 2. Watching you label emails as spam or not spam.